 Life can be easy when you’re young and don’t have a family to care for.
 When we’re young, most of us don’t learn to be financially independent because this is not taught in school.
-From today’s book, we will learn what the world’s eighth wonder is, how financial market disasters might be the perfect time for investing, and why diversification is a good strategy.
+From today’s book, we will learn the world’s eighth wonder, how financial market disasters might be the perfect investment time, and why diversification is a good strategy.

 10 Lessons From Unshakeable Book

 In the book, there’s a story that’s moving.
 It’s a UPS worker.
 He never made over 14000 dollars to his name.
 A guy comes to him and says, I’m going to make you rich.
 He said, What are you talking about?
 I work at UPS, and I don’t make over 14 grand.
 The guy said it doesn’t matter what I’m going to do from this day forward as I will put a wealth tax on you.
 It’s 20 percent.
 The UPS worker wasn’t too happy, but he adjusted.

 So he committed and saved 20 percent of every paycheck.
 Year after year, he put every bonus into his wealth tax year after year.
 This was a hard, required sacrifice because he didn’t make much, but by age 90, he retired.
 Do you know how much he retired with over 70 million dollars?
 That is the true story of Paul Theodore Jones, illustrating that getting rich is financially unshakable.

 We need two things discipline and time.
 Many people say I can’t invest because I don’t have money, but they don’t realize they don’t have money because they’re not investing.
 What you and I need to do right now is to commit to putting a wealth tax on us to make ourselves better in the future by setting systems in place today.